MicrosoftDocs/microsoft-salescopilot-docs/articles/view-save-email-summary-crm.md

 ### Save an email summary to your CRM

-Using Copilot for Sales, you can save an email summary to one record only.
-If you try to save it again, the option to save the summary is no longer available.
+With Copilot for Sales, save an email summary to one record only.
+If you try to save it again, the option is no longer available.

 1. In the [**Key email info** card](#email-summary-when-replying-to-an-email), select **...** > **Save summary to CRM**, where *CRM* is the name of your CRM system.

-1. Under **Select a record**, select a record to add the email summary to.
-You can select a suggested record, if Copilot for Sales offers suggestions, or use the search box to find a record.
+1. Under **Select a record**, select or search for a contact, account, or opportunity record to add the email summary to.

-    - If the email is already connected to an opportunity, that opportunity is selected by default.
-    - If the email isn't connected to an opportunity and multiple opportunities are related to the contact, Copilot lists them, ranked according to the open opportunities for the contact or account and the content of the email.
-The top-ranked opportunity is selected by default.
-    - If you search for a record, your search results are added to the suggested records list.
-You can search for all record types that your administrator has turned on for activities and added to Copilot for Sales.

 1. Select **Save**.